pwv-vc/pwv-com/README.md

 [PWV](https://pwv.com) invests in early-stage technology companies.

-PWV is a team of three entrepreneurs and technologists: Tom Preston-Werner (GitHub cofounder), David S. Price, and David Thyresson.
+PWV is a team of three entrepreneurs and technologists: Tom Preston-Werner (GitHub cofounder), David S. Price, and A. David Thyresson.

 Beyond capital, we leverage our unparalleled network and expertise to provide ongoing support, helping startups achieve product-market fit faster and scale effectively with the right growth partners.